scokobro/professional-identity/profIdent-draft1.md

 # Introduction #

-Japan has fallen down the press freedom rankings over the past few years, in particular the drop in the ranking from 2010-11/12 - in the aftermath of the Fukushima Dai-ichi nuclear disaster - reported as being in part due to complaints from freelance journalists that
+Japan is home to a vigorous national and local press, levels of newspaper readership have traditionally been high, and they remain so, yet despite this apparent vigour  Japan has fallen down the press freedom rankings over the past few years, in particular the drop in the ranking from 2010-11/12 - in the aftermath of the Fukushima Dai-ichi nuclear disaster - reported as being in part due to complaints from freelance journalists that

 > public debate was being stifled [and was] subjected to censorship, police intimidation and judicial harassment.[^rsf]